mitmedialab/ytrends/www/README.md

 What we Watch Server
 ====================

 Small server to showcase data we gathered from YouTube Trends.
+This website is built around the Backbone.js library for in-browser MVC.
+We dropped that into a Flask server when we found that we did need to talk to the MySQL database.

 Installation
 ------------